This guide will help you improve the preview performance in Alight Motion, reducing the lag when previewing or scrolling through a project.

 Use Heavy (Computationally Expensive) Features and Effects Judiciously

-Some features and effects are more complex for your device to compute, and can slow down the preview.
-Using a few of these in your project generally won’t cause problems, but applying these features/effects to many layers at the same point in time on the timeline can hurt preview performance.
-For effects/features with a strength, size, or radius setting, higher settings will hurt performance more; lower settings will improve performance.
+Some features and effects are more demanding on your device, and can slow down the preview.
+Using a few of these in your project generally won’t cause problems, but applying these features/effects to many layers concurrently on the timeline can hurt preview performance.
+For any effects or features with a strength, size, or radius property, higher settings will slow down performance; lower settings will improve performance.

-- Shadow (especially with large settings for “Size”)
+- Shadow (especially with large values for “Size”)

 - Glow & Inner Glow

 - Blur (Directional, Radial, Lens, Mask, Motion)